vuejs/vitepress/docs/en/guide/data-loading.md

 VitePress provides a feature called **data loaders** that allows you to load arbitrary data and import it from pages or components.
 The data loading is executed **only at build time**: the resulting data will be serialized as JSON in the final JavaScript bundle.

-Data loaders can be used to fetch remote data, or generate metadata based on local files.
+Data loaders can be used to fetch remote data to or generate metadata based on local files.
 For example, you can use data loaders to parse all your local API pages and automatically generate an index of all API entries.

 ## Basic Usage